ericbiewener/vscode-vandelay-js/README.md

 issues under some circumstances.
 Regardless of this setting, if a value import exists for a given path then the syntax `import { myVal, type1, type2 } ...` will be used.

+## Multi-Root
+You must add a `.vandelay` directory to your workspace that contains a file named `vandelay-js.js`.
+Along with the above configuration options, you must also provide a `projectRoot` string that specifies the absolute path to the directory that should be considered the overall root of your project.
+This will be used for determining relative paths (these paths may always be adjusted via the `processImportPath` configuration option described above.

 ## Example Configuration File
 ```js
 const path = require('path')